hanrichard/Notebook/aws/aws learning doc/ec2.md

 - replicated accross multi servers in a az
 - must be in the same az as instance they are attached to
 - root ebs are deleted on termination by default
+- you cannot attach an EBS volume to an instance in a different AZ.

 ### ebs instance - high performance - temporary storage - eg: load balanced pool